Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### The content hash {#content_hash}

-A Peer should ensure that a Contract signature is intended for the Contract.
+A Peer should ensure that a signature is intended for the Contract.
-Validation is done by comparing the hash of the received Contract with the hash in the signature.
+This validation is done by comparing the hash of the received Contract with the hash in the signature.
+The Validation **MUST** be done every time a Peer receives a signature.

 The `contract_content_hash` of the signature payload contains the signature hash.
 The algorithm to create a `contract_content_hash` is described below.